McLaren Vale Water Allocation Plan

-The McLaren Vale prescribed wells area covers approximately 320 square kilometres, with the Onkaparinga River forming part of the northern boundary, while much of the south-eastern boundary follows the ridge of the Sellicks Range.
-The water allocation plan (WAP) for this area was adopted in 2007, replacing the WAP adopted in 2000.
+The McLaren Vale Water Allocation Plan (WAP) manages the use of groundwater in the McLaren Vale prescribed wells area (PWA).
+The surface water of the area is managed under the Western Mt Lofty Ranges WAP.
+The McLaren Vale PWA covers approximately 320 square kilometres, with the Onkaparinga River forming part of the northern boundary, while much of the south-eastern boundary follows the ridge of the Sellicks Range.

 The WAP aims to: